karstengresch/agentur/README.md

 *Example*
 TO DO

+A fact that uses a citation from another news source can only be a fact prooving the existence of the source, not its content.

 ### Quora Quororum: Redaction Team
 Though facts are created normally by an individual, they need to be redacted before published to agentur's fact space.